one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab02-Azure-infrastructure.md

 4. Within Server Manager, click **Don't show me this again** and close the **Windows Admin Center**.
 Click **Tools** and then **Active Directory Users and Computers**.

 5. Expand the domain tree and select **Users**.
-Right-click and create a New User with the following information:
+Select, right-click, and create a New User with the following information:
     * First Name: **WVD**
     * Last Name: **Administrator**
     * Full Name: **WVD Administrator**